dask/dask-gateway/docs/source/install-jobqueue.rst

 .. code-block:: python

-    # Configure the gateway to use PBS as the cluster manager
+    # Configure the gateway to use PBS as the backend
-    c.DaskGateway.cluster_manager_class = (
+    c.DaskGateway.backend_class = "dask_gateway_server.backends.pbs.PBSBackend"
-        "dask_gateway_server.managers.pbs.PBSBackend"
-    )

     # Configure the paths to the dask-gateway-scheduler/dask-gateway-worker CLIs
     c.PBSClusterConfig.scheduler_cmd = "~/miniconda/bin/dask-gateway-scheduler"